agent86ix/wyze-cam-pan-sd-flash-fix/README.md

 - The log file may have clues as to what went wrong.
 - If you copy the old bootloader off the card and repeat the update process, you should end up with an identical bootloader to the one in the Update directory.
 If that's the case, the bootloader flash was successful, and your issue is likely elsewhere.

+## I'm on Windows, how do I Python?

+I'm probably the wrong person to ask about this, since all the Python code belongs to HclX's WyzeUpdater tool.
+It is possible to use this tool on Windows, but you will have to install Python (and probably run `pip install` to get the packages WyzeUpdater requires).

 # Technical Details